rellen/talks/2025-03-hakyll/hakyll.md

 ---

-## The Context Type: Custom Fields
+## The Context Monoid: Custom Fields

 ```haskell
 -- Create a custom field